Macaroni OS

 Why Macaroni OS? #

-Supply a binary distro that follow the Sabayon OS ideas and permit to convert the rootfs to a pure Funtoo rootfs in a fast way if it’s needed for specific customizations or to help the distro fix issues.
+Supply a binary distro that follow the Sabayon OS ideas and permit to convert the rootfs to a pure Funtoo/MARK rootfs in a fast way if it’s needed for specific customizations or to help the distro fix issues.

 You know, the world is buggy, it’s better to have a way to check and resolve the problems fast.